Filtering by content type: Blog Post

 It’s funny how kids sometimes mishear famous phrases – for example, “And lead us not into Penn Station” or the confused Elton John lyric “Hold me closer, Tony Danza.”
 We once heard first graders end the Pledge of Allegiance by saying “One nation, individual, with liberty and justice...

 When one company acquires another, there’s usually a lot of discussion about how to harmonize divergent procedures – everything from personnel policies to buying paper clips.
 But a letter to executives at Facebook and WhatsApp from Jessica Rich, Director of the FTC’s Bureau of...

 It was Shakespeare who asked “What’s in a name?”
 If you and your clients keep tabs on the latest legal developments in social networking and reputation management, you’ll want to read the FTC’s complaint against the website Jerk.com – how’s that for a name?

 Every tech publication seems to have a list of best apps for business.
 Whether the goal is to analyze corporate cash flow or avoid the dreaded middle seat that doesn’t recline, there’s an app for the task.
 But have you considered the kind of sensitive customer or employee...

 Filtering by content type: Press Release

-The Federal Trade Commission is hosting a one-day workshop on the Internet of Things on Nov.
-19, 2013 in Washington, D.C., and invites participants watching the webcast to submit questions for moderators online.
-Staff will live-tweet the workshop and take questions via Twitter, Facebook, and email.
+The Federal Trade Commission is hosting a seminar on alternative scoring products in Washington, D.C., on March 19, 2014, and invites webcast viewers to submit questions online.
+Staff will live-tweet the seminar, and take questions via Twitter, Facebook, and email.